losrobbos/coding-advanced-resources/README.md

 ```

-Here we have a Granparent with children, where again each child again can have children and so on.
+Here we have a Granparent object with children, where again each child can have children.
+And so on.

 Challenge: How can you now get a FLAT array with the names of ALL members out of this family "structure"?